 Coty Raven Morris is a proud alumnus of Texas State University- San Marcos where she studied with Drs.
 Lynn Brinckmeyer, Jonathan Bacock, and Joey Martin.
 She received her Masters of Music in Choral Conducting from Michigan State University in the Spring of 2020 under Drs.
 David Rayl, Jonathan Reed, and Sandra Snow.

-She is currently the Director of Choirs at Crosby High School in the Houston area.
-Prior to this, she was the Outreach Choir Director at the MSU Community Music School, Assistant Director of the MSU State Singers, and Music Director at Grand Ledge United Methodist Church.
+She is currently the Visiting Assistant Professor of Choir, Music Education, and Social Justice at Portland State University.
+Prior to this, she was the Director of Choirs at Crosby High School in the Houston area and has served as the Outreach Choir Director at the MSU Community Music School and Music Director at Grand Ledge United Methodist Church.
 Her choirs received consistent Sweepstakes & Division I ratings at UIL and choral festivals.

-Morris has been a choir member of the South Texas Vocal Artists, and has devoted over a decade of summers to working as a camp director at the Texas State University, Northwestern University, and Lamar University Music Camps.
+Her future engagements include the Alaska All State Treble Choir and the Oregon Middle School Tenor Bass Choir.
+Morris has been a choir member of the South Texas Vocal Artists and Mirabai and has devoted over a decade of summers to working as a camp director at the Texas State, Northeastern and Lamar University summer camps.

-Coty Raven Morris the Founder of Being Human Together, a budding music education community striving to normalize difficult topics in our field through conversation and connection.
+Coty Raven Morris the Founder of Being Human Together, a budding community rooted in music education striving to normalize difficult topics in our field through conversation and connection.
 BHT seeks to discuss traditionally taboo topics like mental health, systemic oppression, diversity, and inclusivity.